 4. You Are Censored

-While this isn’t a huge issue for most blogger, it is if you want to tackle politics or say something controversial on your blog.
+While this isn’t a huge issue for most bloggers, it is if you want to tackle politics or say something controversial on your blog.
 Free blog hosting platforms have the ability to censor you, and they can even shut you down for any reason they decide.
 You have to play by their rules, not your own rules.

 5. No Commitment to Success